 Who We Are and How We’ll Help

 We’re Guernsey.
 We’re your source for everything in your office–but since you’re on this page, we’re guessing you’re interested in office kitchen and breakroom products.

 Not to play favorites, but you picked our favorite line.
-Snacks are the best, and oh, do we offer snacks!
+Snacks are the best, and oh boy, do we offer snacks!
 Need healthy food for the workplace?
-Look no further, friends!
-From vegan and gluten-free to standard, sweet-potato chip goodness, we’ve got you covered.
+Look no further!
+From fresh fruit to standard, sweet-potato chip goodness, we’ve got you covered.
 Need a new coffee brewer to perk up a dull day?
 A fresh cup is comin' right up!
-Alternatively, looking for something to soothe your nerves after a rough client call?
-We sell Twizzlers by the bucket.
-Oh yeah, you heard us right.
-The bucket.
+Plates, cups, & napkins?
+We’ve got all the disposables you need!
 And don’t worry, we can handle your boss’ Diet Coke addiction.
 Even if you just like to stay hydrated thanks to a water dispenser, we can help you create an office kitchen your employees will love.
-The best part: most of the stuff above can be delivered the next day, so no need to plan ahead weeks in advance, or to waste square footage on snack storage.
+The best part: most of the stuff above can be delivered the next day, so no need to plan weeks in advance or waste square footage on snack storage.

 75% of healthcare spending is attributable to preventable, behavior-related illnesses

 Fresh Fruit, Coffee, Candy, & All the Snacks Your Employees Could Want!

 Guernsey offers a full, next-day delivery breakroom program to customers—everything from bean-to-cup coffee to Diet Coke to infinity and beyond.
 Healthy snacks, not-so-healthy snacks, and even breakfast may mean more than you think.